pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 - Setting up Angular 2 with Webpack
 - Loading data from extrnal services
 - Using components to transfer and render data
+- Using external components

-# Setting upAngular 2 with Webpack
+# Setting up

 To install Angular 2 and Webpack, you need [Node Package Manager (NPM)](https://www.npmjs.com/) and [Node.js](https://nodejs.org/en/).
 Any version of Node 4 and up and NPM 3 and up would suffice.
 Here is how you can check your versions in the terminal: